G-Core/product-documentation/documentation/cloud/networking/load-balancers/manage-load-balancers.md

 * **Name**: The name of the pool.

 * **Algorithm**: The load-balancing method used to distribute traffic among instances in the pool.
-Check available algorithms in pool settings.
+Check available algorithms in <a href="https://gcore.com/docs/cloud/networking/create-and-configure-a-load-balancer#pool" target="_blank">pool settings</a>.

 * **Instance count**: The number of Virtual Machines whose traffic is managed by a Load Balancer.